0x306e/CetusBot/README.md

-# discord-wf-bot
+# CetusBot
-warframeのapi叩くbot on discord
+Get a time in Cetus, Warframe bot on Discord.

+Now in beta.